Individual-centered partial information in social networks

 \end{thm}

-Theorem \ref{thm1} has two parts.
-The first part points out the order of non-zero eigenvalues of $\bbB_E$.
+The first part of Theorem \ref{thm1} shows the order of the non-zero eigenvalues of $\bbB_E$.
 The second part, with more stringent conditions, finds the approximate expressions for these eigenvalues.
-We note in advance that our community detection results will not depend on Conditions \ref{cond4} and \ref{cond1a}.
-But the second part of Theorem \ref{thm1} is of standalone theoretical interests and can be useful to study other problems under the partial information framework (e.g., in construction of centrality measure to be described in Section~\ref{subsec:centrality}).
+We note in advance that our community detection results do not depend on the additional conditions in Theorem \ref{thm1}, but the approximate expressions are of standalone interest and can be useful to study other problems under the partial information framework (e.g., in construction of centrality measure to be described in Section~\ref{subsec:centrality}).

-The matrix Bernstein inequality (Lemma \ref{Tropp} in Supplementary Materials) implies an upper bound for the spectral norm of $\bbB - \bbB_E$.